By DONNA BALANCIA

 The remarkably talented Ty Segall is a regular at the July festival and as usual he gave his all, wasting no time and kicking off his set with “Play Your Guitar” and treating the crowd to his abstract and wild style.
 The moshers and crowd surfers warmed up with him and put on the full press with Iggy.

-He opened by running on stage and drawing in the crowd with “I Wanna Be Your Dog,” a song that has endured throughout a 50-year career.
-Iggy’s work may have been misunderstood in the day, but one trademark about a good song – it endures the test of time.
+At FYF, he opened by running on stage and drawing in the crowd with his famous song from 1969, “I Wanna Be Your Dog,” a song that has endured throughout a 50-year career.
+Iggy’s work may have been misunderstood in the day, but one trademark about a good song – like a fine wine, it endures the test of time.

 Search and Destroy